ariksman/azure-notes/azure-resources/azure-pubsub/azurePubSub.md

 ```

-Inject client to a service:
+Inject client to a service and send messages to all:

 ``` Csharp
     public class SomeService